JSzesze/orbit_website/README.md

 ---

-*FOLLO helps you build spiritual rhythms and daily practices to enrich your faith journey.*
+*Orbit helps you honor the relationships God has placed within your sphere of influence—intentionally, prayerfully, and consistently.*